 Mitt Romney is on record as saying that corporations are people.
 The Supreme Court in the infamous Citizens United case has ruled that corporations have First Amendment rights and can therefore hurl untold gobbets of cash into the political fray.
 Clearly this mindset has emboldened the plutocrats and billionaire Masters of the Universe who believe that their wealth translates into moral superiority in all matters.

-The current case before the Supreme Court is based upon the contention of corporations that the Affordable Care Act, which requires private sector employers must provide contraception and related services.
-The plaintiffs contend that, being required to do so will offend and violate their religious principles.
+The current case before the Supreme Court is based upon the contention of corporations that the Affordable Care Act, which requires that private sector employers must provide contraception and related services to their employees.
+The plaintiffs contend that being required to do so will offend and violate their religious principles.
+Seriously.

 The problem with this case is that it is a classical slippery slope.
 If employers have religious beliefs that are not consistent with contraception and are entitled to deny such services to their employees, there is a long of line of alternative believers who also will need to be heard.
 There are religious adherents who oppose blood transfusions, vaccinations and, in some instances, any traditional medical care whatsoever.

 People are entitled to adhere to those beliefs but it is unconscionable to suggest that these beliefs should be imposed on people simply because they are employees.
 Indeed, if a condition of employment means submitting to the religious beliefs of the employer, we are about to witness the tyranny of religion that would make Savonarola smile.

 There is also a need for a real world discussion regarding religious liberty.
 From the inception of the Republic, it has been clear that every American citizen should be free to practice their religion and expression of spirituality in whatever fashion they deem appropriate and satisfying.
 The corollary to this right is that no American citizen has the right to impose their religious beliefs on another citizen.